chrome-php/chrome/README.md

 This library lets you start playing with chrome/chromium in headless mode from PHP.

 > **/!\\** The library is currently at a very early stage.
-You are enouraged to play with it but keepin mind that it is still very young and still lacks most of the features you would expect.
+You are encouraged to play with it but keep in mind that it is still very young and still lacks most of the features you would expect.
+The library follows semver for versioning.
+  That means that until version 1.0.0 a lot of changes might occur.

 Features
 --------